Top Lightfast Watercolor Pigments! Build a professional versatile palette for unique color mixing.

 I recommend researching color theory to understand mixing relationships.
 To avoid accidentally mixing "mud", it's good to know that complimentary colors (across from each other on a color wheel, such as red and green) will mix brown to near-black gray.
 That can actually be useful when creating "neutral" and shadow colors.

 I've seen people recommend pans so that you can afford to collect more colors.
-This is OK advice when applied to single pigment paint, but it may cause you to buy extra pans of pre-made mixtures and/or cause more work to create complex mixtures like Moonglow (shown below).
-With dry pans you'd have to re-do your favorite mixtures in a palette with a brush each time you paint.
+This is OK advice when applied to single pigment paint, but it may cause you to buy extra pans of pre-made mixtures and/or cause more work to create complex mixtures like Moonglow.
+If only buying pre-made dry pans, you have to re-do your favorite mixtures in a palette with a brush each time you paint.
 You won't need as many pre-made brand mixtures like "Moonglow" (often called "convenience colors") in the long run if you can mix your liquid paint into your own pans.
-If you aren't sure how dedicated you'll be to watercolor painting, it would definitely be cheaper in the short term to buy a pre-made pan set (such as a 24 to 48 assortment by Paul Rubens on Amazon).
+If you aren't sure how dedicated you'll be to watercolor painting, it could definitely be cheaper in the short term to just buy a pre-made pan set (such as a 24 to 48 assortment by Paul Rubens on Amazon).

 My favorite American art supply chain store is Blick Art Materials.
 They have a massive catalog and competitive prices, with quick shipping options here in the USA.
 Best major retailer for Da Vinci.

 One of my favorite places to shop for a world-wide selection watercolor paint and brushes is Jackson's.
 They have affordable shipping to the USA and a lovely selection of items not easily found in American stores.
 Only major retailer for Roman Szmal.